 1. Cord Feels Warm or Hot

-An extension cord should never feel hot during normal use.
-Heat buildup is usually caused by excessive current or resistance inside the cord.
-This often occurs when multiple devices draw power simultaneously or when the cord is undersized for the load.
+This often occurs when multiple devices draw power or when the cord is not rated for the required load.

 2. Visible Damage or Fraying